lupyuen/nuttx-tinyemu/README.md

                            10 MHz frequency */
 ```

 Thus we shall compile NuttX Kernel to boot at 0x8000_0000.

-(We'll borrow the NuttX Port for QEMU 64-bit RISC-V)
+We begin with the NuttX Port for QEMU 64-bit RISC-V...

 # TinyEMU Config